karadoc/Civ4-K-Mod/Assets/readme.txt

+This is K-Mod version 0.91.
+If you have any questions, comments, suggetsions, bug reports, etc. Post here: http://forums.civfanatics.com/showthread.php?p=10094243

+--

+v0.91 changelist

+ + fixed a K-Mod bug that caused some cultural revolts to last much longer than they should.
+ + changed the length of cultural revolts 3 + 2*(number of previous revolts), so that they get longer each time. [previously it depended on the current era, the highest population of the city, and the number of adjacent plots owned by the player.

+---

 K-Mod, version 0.9 (beta)

-This document is a rough list of differences between K-Mod and standard Civ4:BtS.
+A list of differences between K-Mod v0.9 and standard Civ4:BtS.
 There may be things missing.

 == Built-in mods ==